CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Writing computer instructions

-We've can issue commands to the computer using the terminal.
+We can issue commands to the computer using the terminal.
 These commands are instructions that the computer knows how to interpret.
 Given the `ls` command, the computer knows this is an instruction to list the files and directories in the current directory.

 However, we can make use of other programming languages too.
 A programming language is a particular set of rules for writing computer instructions.

-A computer will store data in memory, which will be modified during the execution of a program.
+During the execution of a computer program, a computer will store and modify data.

-So we can think of a programming language as allowing us to describe **data** and **operations** on that data.
+So we can think of a programming language as allowing us to create **data** and **operations** on that data.

 {{<note title="Definition" type="info">}}
 **Data** consists of information in different forms: for example, numbers and text could be different forms of data.
 The data in a executing program is sometimes referred to as the **state**.